Python From Scratch - The Language That Reads Like English

 count += 1

-Use break to exit a loop early, and continue to skip to the next iteration.
+Use break to exit a loop immediately.
+Use continue to skip to the next iteration.
+Use else on a loop - it runs if the loop completed without hitting break, which is genuinely useful for search loops.

-Comprehensions are compact expressions for building lists (or dicts/sets) from other iterables:
+Comprehensions are one of Python’s nicest features - compact expressions for building collections from other iterables:

 Functions